 For something a little more off the beaten path, take the train right to the heart of India’s colourful culture for a different look at this dynamic country’s northern region.
 Experiences like the India-Pakistan Wagah border ceremony and Dalai Lama sights in Dharamsala get you in touch with the spiritual side of India, while the toy trains in Shimla are always a delight.
-Riding the rails back to Delhi gives you the chance to see many of India’s well-known highlights, and we even include a G Adventures-supported walking tour led by former at-risk youth.
+Riding the rails back to Delhi gives you the chance to see many of India’s well-known highlights, and we even include a walking tour led by former at-risk youth through a G Adventures-supported initiative.
 You’ve never experienced India quite like this.

 Arrive at any time.
 Arrival transfer included through the G Adventures-supported Women on Wheels project.

 There are no planned activities until an evening welcome meeting.

 Take the morning Shatabdi Express to Amritsar and enjoy breakfast on board.
 In the afternoon, drive to the India-Pakistan border and witness the border ceremony performed by both nations border guards.
 Later in the evening visit the grounds surrounding the Golden Temple and take an orientation walk of Amritsar.

 Amritsar which literally translates as "his pool of nectar", is a flourishing city and religious centre in the state of Punjab.
 Important from a religious point of view to the Sikh religion, with many pilgrims coming to have a divine bath in the pool of nectar at the Golden Temple.
 Also an important political city where in 1947 the separation of India and Pakistan created a long white line known as the Wagah Border between the two neighbours.

 In the morning visit and explore the Golden Temple and learn about the community service principles of the Sikh Religion.
 Later, embark on a scenic drive to Dharamshala and take an orientation walk in the evening.